2014 NCUR Presenters

 Austin's thesis explores the resiliency of people who lost their homes in wildfires.

-I am conducting research characterizing thrombin-like properties of serine proteases in the venom of the Yucatan snake.
+I am conducting research on the properties of serine proteases in the venom of the Yucatan snake.

 Fall Undergraduate Research Symposium:

-This fall, students have an opportunity to submit their research for consideration in the Fall Undergraduate Research Symposium.
-Six undergraduate students with outstanding caliber of research will be selected to participate in the Symposium to be held on November 7 at the University Center.
-Three finalists will be selected from those who present in November to represent UNC at the National Conference on Undergraduate Research (NCUR), which will be held in Louisville, Kentucky in March.
+Last fall, students had an opportunity to submit their research for consideration in the Fall Undergraduate Research Symposium.
+Six undergraduate students with outstanding caliber of research participated in the Symposium held on November 7 at the University Center.
+Three finalists were selected from those who presented in November to represent UNC at the National Conference on Undergraduate Research (NCUR), which was held in Louisville, Kentucky in March.

 Austin Seeley: “Experiences of Fire Survivors: What Factors Predict Resilience?”
-Mentor: Dr. Nancy Karlin, Psychology
+Mentor: Dr. Nancy Karlin, Psychology.
+Selected for NCUR.

 Jennifer Wright: “Reconstructing activity patterns at Epidamnus, Albania: Impacts of Greek and Roman colonization” Mentor: Dr. Britney McIlvaine, Anthropology

-Kelsey Eickelman: “Individuality in Canyon Wren Birdsong” Mentor: Dr. Lauryn Benedict, Biology
+Kelsey Eickelman: “Individuality in Canyon Wren Birdsong” Mentor: Dr. Lauryn Benedict, Biology.
+Selected for NCUR.

 Carlos Cruz: “Retention and Persistence in Underrepresented Students in Multicultural Greek Life: A Case Study” Mentor: Dr. Gabriel Serna, Higher Education and Student Affairs Leadership